sayanee/books/_posts/2007-08-23-buffetology-workbook.md

 Identifying the economic engine Warren wants to own

-- Warren has separated the world of business into 2 different categories: the healthy consumer monopoly type business and the sick commodity type business
+- Warren has separated the world of business into 2 different  the healthy consumer monopoly type business and the sick commodity type business
 - A consumer monopoly is a type of business that sells a brand name product or has a unique position that allows it to act like a monopoly.
 - A commodity type business is the kind that manufactures a generic product or service that a lot of companies produce and sell